Rensing-Lab/TAPscan-v4-website/README.md

 1. Run the importers
    - `make import-data`
    - This will take quite some time (>1h for the v4 dataset)
-   - When it is done, the container will shut down
+   - When it is done, the containers will shut down
    - The data that is uploaded to the database with this command is:
      ```
      _data/import-species/species_v4.csv